mirage/irmin.org/data/tutorial/07_graphql.md

 }
 ```

-The above query will set the values of `a/b/c` and `d/e/f`, while removing the
+The above query will set the values of `a/b/c` and `d/e/f` while removing the
-value associated with `testing` - all other values will be left as-is.
+value associated with `testing`.
+All other values will be left as-is.

-## GraphQL servers in OCaml
+## GraphQL Servers in OCaml

 It is also possible to use the `irmin-graphql` OCaml interface to embed a
 GraphQL server in any application!

-Using `Irmin_graphql_unix.Server.Make` you can convert an existing `Irmin.S`
+By using `Irmin_graphql_unix.Server.Make`, you can convert an existing `Irmin.S`
 typed module into a GraphQL server:

 ```ocaml